Music

 I’ve registered for one date.
 Can I edit it and add another?

-Only one request per email address is counted.
-This means if you submit a request for one date, and then go back to add a second, it will cancel your original request for the first date.
-To add a second date to your request, you need to submit a new request that includes both shows.
+To add an additional date to your request, just submit a new request that includes tickets to both shows.
+Only the most recent request per account is counted.
+This means if you request tickets for one date, and then go back to request tickets for a second, it will automatically cancel your original request for the first date.

 Can I change my request?